 You might have abandoned this step throughout your entire lease, but remember to clean the ceiling before moving out.
 Use a broom or vacuum to help pull down cobwebs.
 Have a popcorn ceiling?
 Roll a damp high-nap paint roller over the ceiling to pick up dust and cobwebs.
 It won't knock down pieces of the popcorn finish as a broom might.

 2. Dust Blinds

 Grab an old pair of socks and put one on like a glove.
-(Trust us, you’re going to love this cleaning hack!)
-Dip it in water until it’s damp, then run your hand across each rung, ridding blinds of dust.
+(Trust us, this cleaning hack seriously works!)
+Dip it in water until it's damp, then run your hand across each rung to rid the blinds of dust.
 This method works great to clean heaters, too!

 3. Wash Windows

 Use a window or glass cleaner to wash your windows.
 Simply spray the solution onto the window and wipe quickly with a lint-free cloth to avoid streaks.
 Make sure to dust off the handles, locks, and between the sliding tracks if your windows have them.

 4. Remove Any Nails and Patch Walls